PonkeDanker/travandromalgbti/content/what-we-do/index.md

 	linkTarget="/get-support/card-5-research"
 	color="orange"
 ) %}
-We undertake research with the goal to unveil the experiences of LGBTI+ Travellers and ROma, with the aom of creating an Ireland which is more LGBTI+ Travellers and Roma inclusive.
+We undertake research with the goal to unveil the experiences of LGBTI+ Travellers and Roma, with the aom of creating an Ireland which is more LGBTI+ Travellers and Roma inclusive.
 {% end %}

 {% card(